darklow/ff-elastica-manager/README.md

 1. **ElasticaManager** - working with indexes and elasticsearch server
 2. **IndexManager** - create, delete, manage specific index
-3. **Iterator** - iterates through index data (using ES scan/scroll functionality) and performs user specified closure
+3. **Batch Iterator** - iterates through index data (using ES scan/scroll functionality) and performs user specified closure

 For every index you want to manage, you have to create two classes:

 1. **Configuration** - Configuration class which provides necessary info for ElasticSearch index:
     * Index default name - default name of the index (can be overridden on IndexManager initiation)
+    * Index default alias name
     * Index types - ElasticSearch index type name(s)
     * Index configuration - number of shards and replicas, analysis analyzers and filters
     * Mapping properties - fields and its types for each/all ElasticSearch type